Botanical Name: Crossandra infundibuliformis

 Repot in spring.
 Keep this flowering plant in a small pot because it blooms best when its roots are crowded.
 Use a pot with a drainage hole to prevent soggy soil.

 Watch for spider mites that like dry conditions.
 Treat any infestation right away to avoid these pests from moving on to your other indoor plants.
-Raising the humidity around the plant discourages these pests from invading.
+Raising the humidity around the plant discourages spider mites from invading.

 Origin: Southern India and Sri Lanka

 Height: Up to 16 in (40 cm)

 Water: Water thoroughly, allowing the top 1 in (2.5 cm) of soil to dry out between waterings.
 Don't allow the soil to get soggy because it will quickly kill the plant.
 Water less in winter, while plant is not actively growing.
 Remember to always use room-temperature water to water your tropical house plants; cold water is a shock to them.

 Soil: All-purpose houseplant potting mix